Best 15 Hotels in Savannah, GA

 For a traditional Southern getaway, Forsyth Park Inn sits right on the park for which the inn is named.
-A self described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peak into all the history Savannah has to offer.
+A self-described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peek into all the history Savannah has to offer.

 From an 1800’s warehouse to a hotel, the Olde Harbour Inn is a part of Savannah’s River Street history, a district that housed many of the city’s cotton processing factories before it was abandoned after a Yellow Fever outbreak.
 Now, you can stay amongst the shops, restaurants, and galleries that now line the street, all right across from the Savannah River waterfront.